Roger Lee Hall is an ASCAP composer and musicologist who has traveled his own road of tuneful discovery

 with his early pop song lyrics, his early poems, and personal stories about his early years

-Read about it - go here
+Read about this new publication - go here

 Six Music Webinars (2020-2026)

-Webinar No. 6: A Century of King Kong: Examining A Cinematic Legacy
+06: A Century of King Kong: Examining A Cinematic Legacy

 2 March 2026